RutikKulkarni/Tax-Calculator/README.md

 - Uses Bootstrap for styling and layout
 - Provides tooltips for additional information

+### Assumptions

+- Users are expected to enter numeric values for income, extra income, and deductions.
+- Age is selected from predefined options: <40, >=40 <60, >=60.
+- All calculations are based on the provided formula and tax rates.
+- Tooltips provide additional information and explanations.

 ## How to Use

 1. Clone or download the project files to your local machine.